 - Loss of enjoyment

-According to state law regarding personal injury lawsuits, victims must file a lawsuit within four years of the accident.
+According to state law regarding personal injury lawsuits, victims must file a lawsuit within two years of the accident.
 If your case is filed outside of these limitations, it will be dismissed.
 Additionally, wrongful death lawsuits must be filed within two years of the passing of your loved one.

 Set Up a Consultation with a Florida Distracted Driving Lawyer Today